 One interesting statistic from the CX Lab’s Global Survey is that 44% of respondents would be glad to hear about additional services during an unrelated contact, while 35% would not mind a commercial offer, provided their issues are addressed first.
 A great customer interaction opens opportunities to promote added services or upgrades, leading to increased sales as well as brand loyalty.

-Are you interested in learning more about the CX Lab’s insights on the travel and hospitality industry?
+Are you interested in learning more about the CX Lab’s insights on the travel and hospitality customer service industry?
 Download our free white paper “Are Airlines Facing More Turbulence or Clear Skies Ahead?” today!